yaddk5/tech-film-web/README.md

 # tech-film-web
-This website is a digital film diary for tech films.
+This website is a digital film diary for tech films inspired by Letterboxd.
 It includes an about section, as well as sections for favorite tech films, watch list and reviews.

 ## Technologies
 - HTML